hajerbensalem2016/HELLoWorld/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-## Development server this is a change // on a supprimer l update
+## Development server mettre a jour

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.